jsdgdo/eleventy-blog-mnml/posts/hello.md

 title: Hello world
 ---

-# Hello world

 For a while now I've been wanting to host my own blog.
 This is it.

-There's more to come, even my thought process behind everything.
+There's more to come, even my thought process behind everything, the tech I used, and my roadblocks on the way.
 But I really wanted to ship something today.